Financial Institutions are regulated by the Financial Institutions Act, Chapter 376 of the Laws of Malta.

 Financial institutions can be classified into two categories:

 Malta was the first jurisdiction to introduce ad-hoc regulation of e-Money Institutions.
 In order to operate an e-money institution in Malta, entities must be granted a license by the Malta Financial Services Authority (MFSA).
-Such license can be passported to other Member States in the European Union and the European Economic Area.
+Such a license can be passported to the other Member States in the European Union and the European Economic Area.

 EMIs are regulated by the Financial Institutions Act which defines e-Money as “electronically, including magnetically, stored monetary value as represented by a claim on the issuer which is issued on receipt of funds for the purpose of making payment transactions…and which is accepted by a natural or legal person other than the financial institutions that issued the electronic money”.
 EMIs are defined as “a financial institution that has been licensed in accordance with this Act and authorised to issue electronic money or that holds an equivalent authorisation in another country in terms of the Electronic Money Directive to issue electronic money”.